-Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015, and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
-PLANT SPECIES Common name: African Love Grass Scientific name: Eragrostis curvula AREA OF OPERATION Local Government Area of Eurobodalla Shire.
-SPECIES INFORMATION African lovegrass is a hardy, drought tolerant perennial grass species native to southern Africa, which can grow from 30 cm to 120 cm tall.
-It thrives on sandy soils with low fertility, is highly persistent, summer-growing, and regarded as a weed due to its low feed quality and acceptance by livestock.
+Section 371 (1) b of the Biosecurity Act 2015 This Weed Control Program is a Council endorsed document under Section 371 (1) (b) of the Biosecurity Act 2015 and describes how a person must discharge the person's general biosecurity duty for the biosecurity matter (weed) described.
+PLANT SPECIES Common name: African Love Grass Scientific name: Eragrostis curvula AREA OF OPERATION Local government area of Eurobodalla Shire.
+SPECIES INFORMATION African Lovegrass is a hardy, drought tolerant perennial grass species native to southern Africa, which can grow from 30cm to 120cm tall.
+It thrives on sandy soils with low fertility, is highly persistent, summer-growing and regarded as a weed due to its low feed quality and acceptance by livestock.
 In coastal regions the plant can flower all year, but this occurs predominantly in the warmer months.
 Seed has an inherent dormancy, which is broken after 5-6 months with some seed remaining viable for up to 17 years.
 Seed may be dispersed by grazing animals, slashing, vehicles, water, fodder and short distances by wind.
 Spread is enhanced by drought conditions and over-grazing.
 Paddocks with low ground cover are more susceptible to invasion.
-African lovegrass has the potential to become a major weed of agriculture and native grass lands in the Eurobodalla Shire.
-LEGAL OBLIGATIONS Any person who deals with biosecurity matter or a carrier and who knows, or ought reasonably to know, the biosecurity risk posed or likely to be posed by the biosecurity matter, carrier or dealing has a biosecurity duty to ensure that, so far as is reasonably practicable, the biosecurity risk is prevented, eliminated or minimised.
-WEED RISK ASSESSMENT Risk Level: Medium Impacts: Economic and environmental Control Objective: Containment COUNCIL CONTROL REQUIREMENTS (1) Destroy all plants, or if that is not practicable, destroy as many plants as is practicable and stop the spread of any remaining plants from the property in a manner agreed to, or dictated by, Council.
-(2) The landholder must prevent spread from their land.
+African Lovegrass has the potential to become a major weed of agricultural and native grass lands in Eurobodalla Shire.
+LEGAL OBLIGATIONS - (1) African Love Grass is biosecurity matter declared under Schedule 3 of the Biosecurity Regulation 2017. - (2) A person must not import into the State or sell any plant listed in Schedule 3.
+WEED RISK ASSESSMENT Feasibility of control: Very high.
+Objective: Destroy infestations.
+COUNCIL CONTROL REQUIREMENTS - (1) All infestations must be destroyed. - (2) Land managers must prevent spread from their land.

-A person who fails to discharge the person's general biosecurity duty is guilty of an offence.

-In the event that the general biosecurity duty is not discharged, Council may:

-- Charge a reinspection fee

-- Issue a penalty notice.
-Refer to Biosecurity Regulation 2017 [NSW] Schedule 6 Penalty notice offences

-- Enter the property, perform weed direction works, and recoup all costs and expenses incurred.
+ENFORCEMENT A person who fails to discharge the person's general biosecurity duty is guilty of an offence.
+In the event that the general biosecurity duty is not discharged, Council may: - charge a reinspection fee - issue a penalty notice refer to Biosecurity Regulation 2017 (NSW) Schedule 6 penalty notice offences - enter the property, perform weed direction works and recoup all costs and expenses incurred.
+REVIEW DATE 28 August 2019 or when required.

-REVIEW DATE

-When required

-CONTACT DETAILS

-Invasive Species Supervisor - Biosecurity Act 2015 Authorised Officer PO Box 99 Moruya, NSW 2537

-2 02 4474 1000

-council@esc.nsw.gov.au | www.esc.nsw.gov.au